jruby/jrubyfx/Getting Started.md

 Now, to change the text of the label, we must somehow get access to the label in code.
 To do this, we must set the `fx:id` property on it (first at the top of the properties pane).
 Set the `fx:id` value to "helloLabel" and save the FXML file.

 **WARNING:** JavaFX has an fx:id property and a normal id property.
-For JRubyFXML to work, id must not be set (defaults to fx:id), or it must be the same as fx:id.
+For JRubyFX to work, id must not be set (defaults to fx:id), or it must be the same as fx:id.

 ### Creating our controller
 In the code, we need to create a new class that inherits from FXController